Be-Secure/besecure-ce-env-repo/developer-guide.md

 - **Red Team environemnts(RT env)** - The env installs all the tools/utilities required for a security analyst to perform vulnerability assessment, create exploits etc.
 - **Blue Team environment(BT env)** - The env would contain the instruction to install the tools required for a security professional to perform BT activities such as vulnerability remediation and patching.
-- **Assessment environment** - The assessment environment is a common environment that is used to perform assessments on a wide range of projects.
+- **Assessment environment** - The assessment environment is environment that is used to perform assessments only.

 [Learn more](./README.md)